Staying In Touch – both Locally and Overseas

 |FOR iPhones/iPads, Android devices & Computers:

-A better, faster solution is ExpressVPN which works seamlessly across all your devices – be it your desktop computer, laptop, smartphone, router, or tablet.
-Simply install their user-friendly VPN apps on any of your devices.
-You can be connected on up to three devices at the same time.
-No tech skills required: Sign up, install, and press connect.
+A better, faster solution is ExpressVPN which works across all your devices – desktop computer, laptop, smartphone, router, or tablet.
+You can be connected on up to 3 devices at the same time.
+Sign up, install, and press connect.
 It’s that simple.
-They developed the software to be straightforward for the least technologically savvy of us.
-They have apps for Windows, Mac, iOS, Android, Routers, and Linux.
+For Windows, Mac, iOS, Android, Routers and Linux.
 ExpressVPN works with any internet connection including wired, Wi-Fi, and cellular networks.

 More to Explore….